AMSUCF/Creative-Coding/inform_one.md

 ![Inform 7 demo](inform.png)

+Next, work through the three challenges in pairs to extend the interaction with the environment - use any resources you want, including generative AI coding tools:

+- Challenge One: Add a simple set of conditions to escape the classroom.
+The easiest way to do this is by using the locked door model - consider starting there by adding items that can be used to unlock it and change the state of the game.

+- Challenge Two: Inspired by *9:05*, build a more complex ending condition for the game.
+Consider making multiple objects required to advance, and provide a narrative motivation and sense of closure.

+- Challenge Three: Inspired by *Shade*, add a twist to the game that significantly changes the player's relationship with the environment.
+You might accomplish this by adding a timer that progresses the state of play, or by layering objects that aren't quite what they appear to be on first interaction.
+For this challenge, using generative AI to assist with your code is highly recommended.

-At the end of today's class, we'll share our versions of the classroom briefly: think about how your impressions of objects and their relationships differed from the interpretations of others.
-This speaks to the complexity of representing the physical world, which will be important later when we discuss AI.
+At the end of today's class, we'll share our versions of the classroom briefly: think about how your impressions of objects and their relationships differed from the interpretations of others, and the different ways you approached adding interactivity.
+This speaks to the complexity of representing the physical world, which will be important next week as we start to add in more generative AI coding.